Internet Explorer 4

-Microsoft Internet Explorer 4 (IE4) is the fourth, and by now, discontinued, version of the Internet Explorer graphical web browser that Microsoft unveiled in Spring of 1997, and released in September 1997, primarily for Microsoft Windows, but also with versions available for the classic Mac OS, Solaris, and HP-UX and marketed as "The Web the Way You Want It".
+Microsoft Internet Explorer 4 (IE4) is the fourth version of the Internet Explorer graphical web browser that Microsoft unveiled in Spring of 1997, and released on September 22, 1997, primarily for Microsoft Windows, but also with versions available for the classic Mac OS, Solaris, and HP-UX and marketed as "The Web the Way You Want It".

 It was one of the main participants of the first browser war.
 Its distribution methods and Windows integration were involved in the United States v.
 Microsoft Corp. case.
 It was superseded by Microsoft Internet Explorer 5 in March 1999.
-It was the default browser in Windows 95 OSR 2.5 and Windows 98 First Edition (later default was Internet Explorer 5), and can replace previous versions of Internet Explorer on Windows 3.1x, Windows NT 3.51, Windows 95 and Windows NT 4.0; in addition the Internet Explorer layout engine MSHTML (Trident) was introduced.
+In addition the Internet Explorer layout engine MSHTML (Trident) was introduced.
 It attained just over 60% market share by March 1999 when IE5 was released.
 In August 2001 when Internet Explorer 6 was released, IE4.x had dropped to 7% market share and IE5 had increased to 80%.
 IE4 market share dropped under 1% by 2004.

 Internet Explorer 4 is no longer available for download from Microsoft.
 However, archived versions of the software can be found on various websites.

 Overview

 The Internet Explorer 4.0 Platform Preview was released in April 1997, and Platform Preview 2.0 in July that year.
-Internet Explorer 4 was released to the public in September, 1997 and deepened the level of integration between the web browser and the underlying operating system.
-Installing version 4 on a Windows 95 or Windows NT 4 machine and choosing "Windows Desktop Update" would result in the traditional Windows Explorer being replaced by a version more akin to a web browser interface, as well as the Windows desktop itself being web-enabled via Active Desktop.
+Internet Explorer 4 was released to the public on September 22, 1997, and deepened the level of integration between the web browser and the underlying operating system.
+Installing version 4 and choosing "Windows Desktop Update" would result in the traditional Windows Explorer being replaced by a version more akin to a web browser interface, as well as the Windows desktop itself being web-enabled via Active Desktop.
 The integration with Windows, however, was subject to numerous packaging criticisms (see United States v.
 Microsoft Corp.).
 This option was no longer available with the installers for later versions of Internet Explorer but was not removed from the system if already installed.
 Internet Explorer 4 introduced support for Group Policy, allowing companies to configure and lock down many aspects of the browser's configuration.
 Internet Mail and News was replaced with Outlook Express, and Microsoft Chat and an improved NetMeeting were also included.
-This version also was included with Windows 98.
 Version 4.5 (only for Mac) dropped support for 68k Macs, but offered new features such as easier 128-bit encryption.
 The last non-Mac version was 4.0 Service Pack 2.
 Uninstalling IE4 became the subject of concern to some users and was a point of contention in later lawsuits (see Removal of Internet Explorer and United States v.
 Microsoft Corp..)